 So things had to change.

-I decided that there was only really ever going to be one way to help people properly – and that was to go out on my own.
+I decided that there was only really ever going to be one way to help people properly – and that was to go out on my own by starting my own business.
 And that I did.
 2012 I signed up for some business training and I’ve never looked back.
 Well, that, strictly speaking is a lie.

 I have looked back, and thought ‘what the hell have I gotten myself into?
 Was the 9-5 life really that bad?’
 The answer might surprise you.

 It’s been the toughest 4 years of my working life without a shadow of a doubt.
-Building a business is the ultimate personal development journey and I’ve learnt more about myself, life and people in general in this 4 years than the 15 years I was on the road.
+Starting and building a business is the ultimate personal development journey and I’ve learnt more about myself, life and people in general in this 4 years than the 15 years I was on the road.

 Mum and Dad were right.